maqsoodkhan840/Python-Projects-For-Beginners/README.md

-This repository contains Python projects for beginners.
+#This repository contains Python projects for beginners.
+These Projects are:
+1.Prime/Non-Prime Number